oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

   established.
 Note that this behavior may also be true of recent versions of the Oracle Call Interface (OCI) Session Pool used in the Thin mode.

   If the new ``getmode`` default value of :data:`~oracledb.POOL_GETMODE_WAIT` is used, then this behavior will not be an issue.
 With this new default value, any immediate :meth:`ConnectionPool.acquire()` calls will wait for the connections to be created by the daemon thread.
-This improves the application start up time when compared to the python-oracledb Thick mode and cx_Oracle 8.3 driver, where :func:`oracledb.create_pool()` will not return control to the application until all ``pool.min`` connections have been created.
+This improves application start up time when compared to the python-oracledb Thick mode, where :func:`oracledb.create_pool()` will not return control to the application until all ``pool.min`` connections have been created.

   If the old default value ``POOL_GETMODE_NOWAIT`` is required, then the application could check if :attr:`ConnectionPool.opened` has reached :attr:`ConnectionPool.min`